Sunsation Magnolia flowers

 An exquisitely beautiful magnolia with yellow blooms that are striped with pink; a small tree or large shrub with a tidy form and large relatively coarse leaves; flowers appear late, just as foliage emerges; an ideal landscape or garden accent

 Sunsation Magnolia is covered in stunning fragrant yellow cup-shaped flowers with purple eyes and pink stripes held atop the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large pointy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.

 Sunsation Magnolia is a deciduous tree with a distinctive and refined pyramidal form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.